 Always take a friend or family member with you for safety reasons and meet in a public place such as a cafe where there are others around.
 Let adults know where you are meeting so many people know of your whereabouts without alarming them.
 These useful sites can offer opportunities that are legit yet it is necessary to act with caution to ensure safety.

 Do not overwork yourself with super long days as exhaustion is a reality that can be really serious.
 A recent case of a teen working abroad tragically died due to extra long hours.
 Her young age left her scared to go to hospital in a foreign country not speaking the language or having medical insurance.
-Always make sure your parent is with you to take care of you on each model opportunity.
+Always make sure your parent is with you to take care of you on each job opportunity.
 They provide a voice to an inexperienced, naïve teen who do not know the ways of the world yet.

 Modelling Jobs to Avoid